kobayutapon/meta-nxp-connectivity/README.md

 Then configure the Thread device:

-On __i.MX93 FRDM, i.MX93 EVK__, we will use IW612 as Thread device, on __i.MX91 EVK, i.MX91 QSB__, we will use IW610 as Thread device, execute the following commands to start the OTBR:
+On __i.MX93 FRDM, i.MX93 EVK__, we will use IW612 as Thread device, on __i.MX91 EVK, i.MX91 QSB, i.MX91 FRDM__, we will use IW610 as Thread device, execute the following commands to start the OTBR:

     $ otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip4&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' &
     $ iptables -A FORWARD -i mlan0 -o wpan0 -j ACCEPT